netenglabs/suzieq/docs/developer/updating_test_data.md

 ## updating sqcmds when just the output changed, and no data changed

+The data that needs to get updated is in tests/integration/sqcmds/*-samples/

+The way to update these files is use tests/utilities/update_data.py

 ## update test data for sqcmds

 The test data in tests/data is used by all the tests in tests_sqcmds:test_sqcmds.